graycodesnu/graycodesnu/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Grayson
 ===============================================================================================================================

-Full-Stack Developer
+Computer Science Student, Full-Stack Developer
 --------------------

-I'm currently seeking a full-time opportunity as a developer.
+I'm a Computer Science student working towards my MS degree.
+While my goal is to eventually work as a developer, I would love to get my foot in the door doing anything tech-related so I can continue to expand my skill set.
 In the meantime, I have been mentoring and teaching developers of various ages for [Code Your Dreams](https://www.codeyourdreams.org) and [After School Matters](https://afterschoolmatters.org).
 I enjoy working on full-stack projects, contributing to Hack for LA, and experimenting with APIs during my free time.

-I began coding thinking it'd be a fleeting hobby but quickly became obsessed.
-Passionate about tackling challenging problems and bringing functionality to life, coding provides the perfect outlet for me.
-A few months after my first "Hello World", I enrolled in a full stack development bootcamp at Northwestern University.
+During one of COVID's many quarantines, I began coding.
+What I thought would be a fleeting hobby turned into an obsession.
+I am passionate about tackling challenging problems and bringing functionality to life, so coding provides the perfect outlet for me.
+A few months after my first "Hello World", I enrolled in a full-stack web development bootcamp at Northwestern University.
 My favorite thing about coding is the constant learning.
-I love diving into new concepts, languages, and frameworks, finding ways to improve efficiency, and learning from other developers' different approaches.
+I love diving into new concepts, languages, and frameworks, finding ways to improve efficiency, and learning from other developers' approaches.

 A bit more about me: